Stephanie Villegas Systems engineering - structured test lead Waymo LLC USA

 Tobenna Arodiogbu CEO Scotty Labs Inc USA

-Moderators: Qasar Younis, co-founder and CEO, Applied Intuition Inc
+Moderator: Qasar Younis, co-founder and CEO, Applied Intuition Inc

 Challenges on multi-sensor and ADAS-fusion-ECU measurement for ADAS Level 3-5